prashantmore45/prashant-portfolio-v2/README.md

 Welcome to my portfolio!
 Here you'll find information about my projects, skills, and experience as a developer.

+## Features
+- Modern responsive design with light/dark theme toggle
+- Sections: Home, About, Projects, and Contact
+- Typing animation on homepage
+- Links to social profiles and GitHub projects
+- Deployed live using GitHub Pages

 ## 🚀 Projects

 - **Project 1:** AMAZON CLONE -->